Reading time: 8 min 32s

 What Muscles Does a Farmers Walk Work?

-The farmer’s carry is an entire body exercise that helps you build strength and muscle endurance.
+The farmer’s walk is an entire body exercise that helps you build body strength and muscle endurance over time.
 However, when doing it, some muscle groups are targeted more than others, thanks to the nature of its movement pattern.

 Quads